 - Provision of relevant information and training to relevant interested parties.

 This is all about measuring and evaluating your EMS to ensure that it is effective and it helps you to continually improve.
-You will need to consider what should be measured, the methods employed and when data should be analysed and reported on.
+You will need to consider what should be measured, the methods employed, and when data should be analyzed and reported on.
 As a general recommendation, organizations should determine what information they need to evaluate environmental performance and effectiveness.
 Internal audits will need to be carried out, and there are certain “audit criteria” that are defined to ensure that the results of these audits are reported to relevant management.
-Finally, management reviews will need to be carried out and “documented information” must be kept as evidence.
+Finally, management reviews will need to be carried out, and “documented information” must be kept as evidence.

 This sub-clause encompasses two key areas: